 There are a lot of options available to you, even when you can no longer afford your mortgage.
 Amansad Financial Services has relationships with many private funding sources and is conversant with their regulations.
 If you just take a few minutes to submit a mortgage application and complete a financial assessment, Amansad can help you figure out the optimal way to proceed.

-Get in touch with me to go over your choices.
-I will connect you with the right lenders to help you.
-If you have already explored options with another company, still contact Amansad Financial Services, Inc.
+Get in touch with us to go over your choices.
+We will connect you with the right lenders to help you.
+If you have already explored options with another company, still contact Amansad Financial to explore possible additional alternatives.
+If there is a way to prevent foreclosure, we will find it.

 When you are facing foreclosure, being proactive is the key to staying ahead of the game.
 Obviously, if you are only a month or two behind, the time to start talking to your own bank about an extension is now.
 Proactive steps in communication can keep you out of foreclosure in the first place.
 However, if you are already headed to court or are in the redemption period now, things have already gotten out of your hands.
 Give Amansad a call to see what we can do for your situation.